Grumbel/qbasic/README.md

 This is QBasic code written from 1993 to 1997 by Ingo Ruhnke.

-Note: This is a raw directory dump and hasn't been cleaned up, so it may contains code by third parties.
+Note: This is a raw directory dump and hasn't been cleaned up much, so it may contains code by third parties.

 Running